USS Eldridge: In popular culture

 The "Philadelphia Experiment" was a purported naval military experiment at the Philadelphia Naval Shipyard in Philadelphia, Pennsylvania, sometime around 28 October 1943, in which Eldridge was to be rendered invisible (i.e., by a cloaking device) to human observers for a brief period.
 The story is considered a hoax: there is a general lack of evidence for the alleged experiment; the person who started the myth—a merchant seaman named Carl Meredith Allen— relayed it to Morris K. Jessup; and the Eldridges deck log and war diary (preserved on microfilm) show that the ship was never in Philadelphia between August and December 1943.

 The film The Philadelphia Experiment is based on the "Philadelphia Experiment" story and features two sailors aboard the USS Eldridge.

 The audio drama podcast Ars Paradoxica works on the premise that the Philadelphia Experiment was conducted, but did not work as intended, instead creating time travel.
 Because of this, people can only travel back in time towards the place and time the experiment initially occurred, the deck of the USS Eldridge in 1943.

+The USS Eldridge is referenced in the X-Files episode Død Kalm as having disappeared and possibly gone through a wrinkle in time comparable to the Bermuda Triangle.

 The plot of the 2005 television miniseries The Triangle also uses the premise that the Philadelphia Experiment was conducted but did not work as intended.
 In the third episode, it is revealed that the US Navy believes that the experiment aboard the USS Eldridge in 1943 was responsible for creating a tear in the fabric of space-time which they refer to as the Bermuda Triangle.

 The Doctor Who audio drama, The Macros, explores the proposed Philadelphia Experiment as if the ship had entered an alternative dimension but at the loss of its crew.

 The USS Eldridge makes a brief appearance in the episode "Journey into Mystery" of the Disney+ series Loki, which is set in the Marvel Cinematic Universe (MCU).
 The episode suggested that the Philadelphia Experiment was indeed conducted, and the ship was actually teleported to the Void.